robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 instance, has become a central consideration in the way we understand landscape ecology and animal space use.
-Meanwhile, social processes can also scale from fine-scale interactions to co-occurrence to overlapping home ranges, and vary within and across seasons.
+Meanwhile, social processes can also scale from fine-scale interactions to co-occurrence to overlapping home ranges and vary within and across seasons.
 Multilayer networks promise the integration of monolayer animal social networks with the complexity and importance of animal space use and movement in heterogeneous landscapes.
 Despite the complex interplay between social